 These recordings are designed for evangelism and basic Bible teaching to bring the gospel message to people who are not literate or are from oral cultures, particularly unreached people groups.

-Audio-visual Bible lessons in 40 pictures, with Bible overview from creation to Christ, and teaching on the Christian life.
-For evangelism and church planting.
-(C74634).
+Audio-visual Bible lessons in 40 sections with pictures.
+Contains Bible overview from creation to Christ, and teaching on the Christian life.
+For evangelism and church planting. .

 - Shua (ISO Language)

 Are you passionate about Jesus and communicating the Christian gospel to those who have never heard the Bible message in their heart language?
 Are you a mother tongue speaker of this language or do you know someone who is?
 Would you like to help us by researching or providing information about this language, or help us find someone who can help us translate or record it?
 Would you like to sponsor recordings in this or any other language?
 If so, please .